msmur/blog/content/dev/making-sense-of-idempotency/one.md

 Because the quality of idempotence is baked into what we as engineers consider 'business' logic, and it scales proportionally with the complexity of that logic.

-Proving this claim is integral to our discussion (and what I'll spend the rest of this essay on).
-If you already believe me (because I _clearly_ know what I'm talking about) head on over to the next essay.
+Proving this claim is integral to our discussion (and what I'll spend the rest of this post on).
+If you already believe me (because I _clearly_ know what I'm talking about) head on over to the next post to get a more grounded view of why idempotency is worth the effort.

 Let's assume idempotence isn't baked into your business logic.
 Perhaps it's part of a higher level of abstraction such as a generic middleware or library that you use.